2011 Baltimore Ravens season: Postseason

-AFC Divisional Playoff Game: vs. Houston Texans
+AFC Divisional Playoff Game: vs. #3 Houston Texans

 After a 60-yard return on the opening kick-off, the Texans drove the ball to the Baltimore 21 where they settled for a 40 field goal and took an early 3–0 lead.
 The Ravens go three and out and punt the ball back to Houston, but Texans punt returner Jacoby Jones misplays the punt and the Ravens recover inside the Houston 5-yard line.
 Joe Flacco would hit tight end Kris Wilson (his first catch of the season) for a touchdown and the Ravens took a lead they would never surrender.
 Baltimore dominated Houston's passing game, intercepting rookie quarterback T. J. Yates 3 times and held the Texans scoreless in the second half.
 The Ravens committed no penalties during the game and never turned the ball over by fumble or interception.

 Arian Foster ran for 132 yards, the first 100-yard plus performance ever against the Ravens in post season.
 After the game, Foster and Ray Lewis exchanged game jerseys.

-AFC Championship: at New England Patriots
+AFC Championship: at #1 New England Patriots

-With the loss, the Ravens finished their season with a 13–5 record preventing them from reaching their 2nd Super bowl in 11 years.
+With the loss, the Ravens finished their season with a 13–5 record preventing them from reaching their first Super Bowl in 11 years.

-Lee Evans failed to make the game-winning touchdown on 2nd & 1 and Billy Cundiff missed a 32-yard field goal with 0:11 left in regulation, which would have sent the game into overtime.
+Lee Evans, who only recorded four receptions all regular season, failed to catch a potential game-winning touchdown on 2nd & 1, as he dropped the pass.
+Billy Cundiff then missed a 32-yard field goal with 0:11 left in regulation, which would have sent the game into overtime.